alakajam-team/alakajam/README.md

 * `npm run-script docs`: Generates the JS documentation in the `docs/` folder.
 * `mocha tests/`: Runs unit tests.
 * `DEBUG=express:*`: Enables debugging of routes and performance (must be set before launching the server).

+See also [the wiki](https://github.com/alakajam-team/alakajam/wiki) for additional developer documentation.

 ## How do I...